Zainab-Saad/web-search/README.md

 ### Search Engine
 The search engine locates web pages containing information specified by the user's query.

+### Ethical Web Crawling
+Adheres to ethical web programming practices by crawling only URLs permitted in the robots.txt file.

 ## Technologies/Tools
 - HTML5
 - CSS3